anitab-org/mentorship-android/docs/WorkFlow.md

 Mentorship System is an application that allows women in tech to mentor each other, on career development topics, through 1:1 relations for a certain period.

+### Splash Screen
+Splash screen of AnitaB.Org Mentorship system will launch for few seconds as part of introduction to app.

+### Onboarding Screen
+Once the App is installed user can view an onboarding screen which introduces the app and give user an idea of how it works.

 ### Sign Up Page
 Firstly, the user will encounter the Sign Up page where he need to fill the details like his Name, User Name, Email, Password, etc.
-Here, user is also allowed to select wheather he wants to be mentee, mentor or both.
+Here, user is also allowed to select whether he wants to be mentee, mentor or both.
 User must read the Code of conduct, terms, privacy policy and mark it check in the check-box. <br><br>
 <img src = "sign_up.jpg" width="315" height="620">

 ### Email Confiramation